luther9/functional-lua/README.md

 * `table`: Similar to arrays, but they can't preserve order.

 * `args`: The `...` in vararg functions.
 While supported by Lua syntax, they can be more awkward to work with than arrays.
+Since the `...` is not a first class value, it can't be represented as a class without converting it to an array.

 * `iterator`: A function that takes no arguments and returns the next iterator in the sequence and a data value.
 The final iterator returns nothing.
 This